"Jung & Astrology:

 And The Restoration of Collective Enchantment"

-A two-part Zoom workshop for therapists
+A two-part Zoom workshop

 with Dan Keusal, M.S., LMFT.

 “…the stars have fallen from heaven and our highest symbols have paled…Heaven has become for us the cosmic space of the physicists, and the divine empyrean a fair memory of things that once were.
 But the ‘heart glows,’ and a secret unrest gnaws at the roots of our being."
 (Jung, CW 9i, par.
 50)

 Once upon a time, when we looked up at the night sky, we experienced in the movements of the planētes asteres (the “wandering stars,” or planets) a synchronistic resonance between the infinite outer of the heavens and the intimate inner of the soul.
 Our worldview was vast, deep, and animated.
 But now, as Jung observed, “the stars have fallen”—we have lost our way, lost our sense of connection.
 The vision of our culture, and of many of the those who profess to serve it as healers, has often become shallow and one-dimensional, reduced to the narrow confines of the pragmatic, the efficient, and the “evidence-based.”
 As a result, the “secret unrest” that Jung wrote about continues to pervade our individual and collective lives.